cburj/Vimbius/README.md

 </p>

 ## What is VIMBIUS?
-VIMBIUS (VIM Basic Input Utilities) is a lightweight collection of VIM Plugins designed to help with the highlighting and creation of DAI-Specific Files. bloated.
+VIMBIUS (VIM Basic Input Utilities) is a lightweight collection of VIM Plugins designed to help with the highlighting and creation of DAI-Specific Files.

 ## Currently Supported Files:
 * Plugin Files (e.g. order.plugin)